RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 ---
 title: "It's All in My <head>"
 date: 2016-12-13
-updated: 2021-07-03
+updated: 2021-12-13
 tags:
     - HTML
     - SEO
-    - Tags
+    - Metadata
 ---

-Recently I did some research on the current recommendations for the contents of the [head](https://developer.mozilla.org/en-US/docs/Glossary/Head) tag of an HTML document.
+Recently I did some research on the current best practices for the contents of the [head](https://developer.mozilla.org/en-US/docs/Glossary/Head) tag of an HTML document.
 Below you can find a detailed breakdown of how the different sections can or should be structured.

 <!-- more -->

 ## Essential tags:

-The main tags here are the ones every website should have, even if you do not plan to optimize it for search engines or social media:
+The tags here are the ones every website should have in its `<head>`, even if you do not plan to optimize it for search engines or social media:

 ```html
 <meta charset="utf-8" />